polyaxon/polyaxon/templates/experimentation/concepts.md

  * Reporting back the results to the user

-The choice of using Docker containers to run your jobs is important, it provides the user a wide range of possibilities to [customize the run run environment](/customization/customize_run_environment) to fit the requirements and dependencies needed for the experiments.
+The choice of using Docker containers to run your jobs is important, it provides the user a wide range of possibilities to [customize the run environment](/customization/customize_run_environment) to fit the requirements and dependencies needed for the experiments.

 ![architecture](/images/polyaxon_architecture.png)